bahrus/xt-f/README.md

 <xt-f -template-chunk -start-anew></xt-f>
 ```

-Property templateChunk can either be a DocumentFragment, an Element, or a Template.
+Property templateChunk can either be a DocumentFragment, an Element, or an HTMLTemplateElement, or an array of elements.
 In the case of a template, it is first cloned into a DocumentFragment.

 When the property is set (or changed), the externally provided content is appended to a flat range of siblings after the xt-f element.